Christian Haselberger

 Christian Haselberger (born 2 June 1989) is an Austrian football coach and a former player.
-He is currently working as a academy coach at LASK.
+He is currently working as an academy coach at LASK.

 Career

-Coaching career

 In the summer 2020, Haselberger was appointed assistant coach of Austrian fourth-tier club SC Pinkafeld.
 In September 2021, he made his comeback on the pitch, appearing in 12 games for the team, while still maintaining his position as assistant coach.

 In June 2022, he became a youth coach at LASK.